Opens a window that lets you add a rectangular or radial grid of construction lines in the model.

-X spacing: When the " Rotation " is ' 0 ', this is the positive or negative (-) horizontal distance between vertical construction lines.
+X spacings: When the " Rotation " is ' 0 ', this is the positive or negative (-) horizontal distance between vertical construction lines.
 Positive spacing is measured from left to right beginning at the point located in step 2 .
 Negative spacing is measured from right to left.

 " X spacing " = ' x '.
 Vertical construction lines in the grid are spaced the distance that is the " X spacing ."